prajwalch/TorrentSearch/README.md

 - Save torrents for later
 - Export and import bookmarks

-### Safe Mode
+### Safe mode

-When enabled, Safe Mode automatically:
+When enabled, safe mode automatically:

 - Disables unsafe and NSFW providers
 - Hides NSFW categories and torrents